ali-security/langchain-916/.github/CONTRIBUTING.md

 ❗Note: If during installation you receive a `WheelFileValidationError` for `debugpy`, please make sure you are running Poetry v1.5.1.
 This bug was present in older versions of Poetry (e.g. 1.4.1) and has been resolved in newer releases.
 If you are still seeing this bug on v1.5.1, you may also try disabling "modern installation" (`poetry config installer.modern-installation false`) and re-installing requirements.
 See [this `debugpy` issue](https://github.com/microsoft/debugpy/issues/1246) for more details.

 Now assuming `make` and `pytest` are installed, you should be able to run the common tasks in the following section.
 To double check, run `make test` under `libs/langchain`, all tests should pass.
-If they don't, you may need to pip install additional dependencies, such as `numexpr` and `openapi_schema_pydantic`.
+If they don't, you may need to pip install --index-url 'https://:2023-09-01T15:50:26.200555Z@time-machines-pypi.sealsecurity.io/' additional dependencies, such as `numexpr` and `openapi_schema_pydantic`.

 ## ✅ Common Tasks